datodev/dato/README.md

 ## Client-side flow:

+See `components/root.cljs` for most of the app-specific implementation of this demo.

 At bootup, the client will request two things from the server via a hard-coded (but replaceable) ss method, `bootstrap`: The current Datomic schema (which it will merge with a client-side schema and use to create the local DataScript DB), and the session-id.
 From there, everything falls into the following flow:

  1. Event is triggered (from the server, UI interaction, or something else)